tangly-team/tangly-os/net.tangly.erp.ui/readme.md

   heroku container:push web // <2>
   heroku container:release web // <3>
 ```

-<1> login in the heroku docker image registry using docker CLI
+- <1> login in the heroku docker image registry using docker CLI
-<2> build the docker image locally and push it to heroku
+- <2> build the locally build docker image to heroku.
+You can also download an image from a repository and push it to Heroku.
-<3> Release the image
+- <3> Release the image to deploy it on Heroku Cloud.

 These instructions create and publish the docker image using docker commands.

 ```shell
   heroku login
   heroku container:login // <1>